awslabs/amazon-sagemaker-workshop/TensorFlow/README.md

 ## Natural Language Processing Use Case:  Sentiment Analysis

-In this module, we'll use Script Mode with TensorFlow by providing our own Python training script to be used with Amazon SageMaker's prebuilt TensorFlow container.
+In this module, we'll train a custom sentiment analysis model by providing our own Python training script for use with Amazon SageMaker's prebuilt TensorFlow 2 container.
 Please go to the following link for this module:  [**Sentiment Analysis**](../modules/Sentiment_Analysis.md).
 Be sure to use the **downloaded** version of the applicable Jupyter notebook from this workshop repository.

 When you're finished, return here to move on to the next module.